nvim-flutter/flutter-tools.nvim/README.md

 # flutter-tools.nvim

-Build flutter and dart applications in neovim using the native lsp.
+Build flutter and dart applications in neovim using the native LSP.
+It adds the ability to easily launch flutter applications, debug them, as well as extending/exposing LSP functionality such as the widget guides, an outline view of your widgets, and hot reloading.

-# Inspiration

-This plugin draws inspiration from [`emacs-lsp/lsp-dart`](https://github.com/emacs-lsp/lsp-dart), [`coc-flutter`](https://github.com/iamcco/coc-flutter) and [`nvim-metals`](https://github.com/scalameta/nvim-metals), the idea being to allow users to easily develop flutter apps using neovim.
+This plugin draws inspiration from [`emacs-lsp/lsp-dart`](https://github.com/emacs-lsp/lsp-dart), [`coc-flutter`](https://github.com/iamcco/coc-flutter) and [`nvim-metals`](https://github.com/scalameta/nvim-metals).

 ## Prerequisites